| Summer Institute: Advanced Painting and Drawing Studio |

 Description

-In this course students will focus interests and refine their skills to create strong, portfolio-quality work.
+In this course, students will focus their interests and refine their skills to create strong, portfolio-quality work.
 This advanced course is intended for students with previous drawing and/or painting experience who are ready to experiment, take risks, and push their skills to the next level.
 The organization of ideas and development of self-directed work is emphasized with instructor guidance and peer support.
-Students explore contemporary artistic practices through interdisciplinary approaches that cultivate material exploration, image making strategies, and traditional and non-traditional drawing and painting techniques.
-Lead by their individual projects and goals, students may choose to work in a variety of media, such as water-based paint, oil paint, ink, pencil, charcoal, collage, or a combination of media.
+Students explore contemporary artistic practices through interdisciplinary approaches that cultivate material exploration, image-making strategies, and traditional and non-traditional drawing and painting techniques.
+Led by their individual projects and goals, students may work in various media, such as water-based paint, oil paint, ink, pencil, charcoal, collage, or a combination of media.
 Trips to the Art Institute of Chicago, contemporary artist presentations, group critiques, daily writing exercises, and class discussions supplement the studio experience.

-*NOTE* Painting and/or drawing experience and ability to work independent of specific assignments required.
-Students are encouraged to bring their own digital camera, tablet, and/or laptop for homework/research and after-studio hours projects.
-Note: Figure Drawing, Figure Painting, Painting, and Drawing courses may use nude models hired by the School.
-Other classes may use them to a lesser degree.
+NOTE: Painting and/or drawing experience and ability to work independently required.
+Students are encouraged to bring a digital camera, tablet, and/or laptop for homework/research and after-studio hours projects.

 Class Number